dorzhi-b/bioinformatics-utils/README.md

 run_dna_rna_tools.py
 This script allows you to perform various operations on DNA/RNA sequences, including transcription, reversal, complementation, and reverse complementation.
-Requires one or a list of nucleic acid sequences, and as the last element the command Example usage:
+Requires one or a list of nucleic acid sequences, and as the last element the command.

+Example usage:

 ```python